StevensonKuo/Xantico/README.md

 $btPalette->render(true); // the argument is for printing out result directly.
 ```

-Now switch to browser and key in the URL where you access your web page to see what does happen.
-There are bunch of beautiful, disciplined and well-formatted html code generated on page, and they are Bootstrap!.
+To switch to browser and key in the URL where you access your web page to see what does happen.
+There are bunch of beautiful, disciplined and well-formatted html code generated, and they are Bootstrap!.

 My sample code mimics almost all of Bootstrap official guide web-page.
 This project would wish to keep this rhythm to create more useful Bootstrap model classes, even a full set of Bootstrap theme.
 You can use them on works directly.